EU small print sheds light on Belarus repression

 And the majority of the 29 new names added to the EU blacklist were from president Alexander Lukashenko's security cadre.

-Meanwhile, Belarus authorities snatched about 100 more people off the street during another march on Sunday - the 20th weekend in a row of pro-democracy protests since rigged elections in August.
+Belarus authorities snatched about 100 more people off the street during another protest on Sunday - the 20th weekend in a row of demonstrations since rigged elections in August.

-And the personal testimonies of individual victims, such as Kristina, who recently spoke to Swedish news agency etc.se, show the full horror of the "torture" that some detainees have faced.
+And personal testimonies of individual victims, such as Kristina, who recently spoke to Swedish news agency etc.se, showed the horror of the torture that some detainees have faced.

 Kristina was left incontinent after being raped with truncheons and had 25 teeth smashed out.